HKritesh009/Product-Filter-UI-Js/README.md

 Filter products by **category (All, Laptop, Mobile, Accessories, etc.)**,
 search by **name**, and sort by **price (low-high, high-low)** or **alphabetically (A–Z, Z–A)**.

-✨ Clean, responsive, and beginner-friendly project.
+✨ Clean, responsive, and beginner-friendly project...

 ---